robocomp/robocomp/README.md

     ./forceStopJoyStickComp.sh

-and check where the joystick device file has been created (e.g., /dev/input/js0).
-If it is not /dev/input/js0, edit ~/robocomp/components/robocomp-robolab/components/joystickComp/etc/config change it accordingly and restart.
+and check where the joystick device file has been created (e.g., `/dev/input/js0`).
+If it is not `/dev/input/js0`, edit `~/robocomp/components/robocomp-robolab/components/joystickComp/etc/config` change it accordingly and restart.
 Note that you might want to save the *config* file to the component's home directory so it does not interfere with future github updates.

-Yo can find more tutorials on RoboComp in [tutorials!](doc/README.md)
+You can find more tutorials on RoboComp in [tutorials!](doc/README.md)

 Drop comments and ask questions in: